Middle East · Bilingual EN/AR · 6 markets

 Gulf websites built bilingual and SEO-ready

 Gulf web design has one non-negotiable requirement that Western markets treat as optional: Arabic is a right-to-left script, and a Gulf commercial site either handles RTL correctly at the design system level or it does not work for Arabic-speaking audiences.
-The Gulf e-commerce market was valued at around $30 billion in 2024 and is projected past $50 billion by 2027, with Saudi Arabia alone accounting for more than half of that.
-Saudi-born platforms Salla and Zid have taken meaningful share from Shopify for Arabic-first merchants because they handle RTL, Arabic SKU management, Mada payment rails, and Saudi VAT natively.
+The GCC e-commerce market is growing fast, with Saudi Arabia's e-commerce market estimated at USD 15–22 billion in 2024 across major industry trackers and projected to grow at double-digit CAGR through 2030.
+Saudi-born platforms Salla and Zid have taken meaningful share from Shopify for Arabic-first merchants because they handle RTL, Arabic SKU management, mada payment rails, and Saudi VAT (15%) natively.

 What we build for Gulf businesses

-My default Gulf stack is WordPress with a hand-coded bilingual theme (English and Arabic) using WPML or Polylang configured for en and ar with correct RTL stylesheets, deployed to Gulf-region hosting (AWS me-south-1 in Bahrain, AWS me-central-1 in UAE, or Oracle me-jeddah-1 for Saudi data residency).
-For Gulf SaaS and fintech (ADGM and DIFC-licensed firms), Next.js with i18n routing and RTL support via logical properties.
+My default Gulf stack is hand-coded Next.js + React with bilingual i18n routing (en and ar), RTL support via CSS logical properties, and Arabic-aware typography, deployed to Gulf-region infrastructure (AWS me-south-1 in Bahrain, AWS me-central-1 in UAE, or Oracle me-jeddah-1 for Saudi data residency).
 For Gulf DTC brands, Salla or Zid when the merchant is Arabic-first and Saudi-anchored, Shopify Markets when the brand operates across GCC with cross-border commerce needs.
+WordPress on request only, where a content-team workflow specifically calls for it, configured with WPML or Polylang and proper RTL stylesheets.
 I configure schema with Gulf context (PostalAddress with country codes, priceCurrency in SAR, AED, or USD as the brand bills in, Organization with CR number where relevant), wire up GA4 and Search Console against both language variants, and set reciprocal hreflang from launch.

 Gulf compliance detail